rajeshpleti/SITHARAMA/Elysium search index .md

 2. Click the star icon.

 ### Delete an index pattern
 This action removes the pattern from the list of saved objects in Kibana.
 You will not be able to recover field formatters, scripted fields, source filters, and field popularity data associated with the index pattern.
-Deleting an index pattern does not remove any indices or data documents from Elasticsearch.
+Deleting an index pattern does not remove any indices or data documents from Elysiumsearch.

 * Note : Deleting an index pattern breaks all visualizations, saved searches, and other saved objects that reference the pattern.